-Presence isn’t a difficult or complex thing to achieve and yet most of us live entirely symbolic lives.
-We’re not with the world, we just pass symbols about the world back and forth.
-We say and do things like think and talk about how terrible a news story is, and yet we don’t really stop to think about how terrible the news story really is for the individual human beings involved.
+Presence isn’t a difficult or complex thing to achieve, and yet most of us live entirely symbolic lives.
+We’re not with the world, we just pass symbols about the world back and forth between us, or between ourselves and our ego.
+We say and do things like, think and talk about how terrible a news story is, and yet we don’t really stop to think about how terrible the news story really is for the individual human beings involved.

+By treating things shallowly like that, we are only left with sympathy to offer, because we’ve skipped the process of presence that creates actual empathy.
 This isn’t to say we’re bad people, we’re simply unaware.
-We know inside we’re fundamentally good, which is why our ‘bad’ behaviour bothers us and our good behaviour is a source of pride.
-But today life is so busy—so filled with symbolic work—that we’ve lost touch with a deeper, richer reality.
-Our mind glances off things, or skims over them, but we don’t slow down to stop except in the most extreme circumstances.
+Today, life is so busy—so filled with symbolic work—that we’ve lost touch with a deeper, richer reality.
+Our mind glances off things, or skims over them, but we don’t slow down to stop, except in the most extreme circumstances.

-If you want to know how to live an unaware, emotionally wrought life of tortuous ups and downs then know that’s what it looks like; when people wish each other Happy Thanksgiving, talk about being grateful, say their platitudes, and then mindlessly go right back to their usual awareness level/personality where it’s easy to watch those very same people spending the entire day enacting their their normal, unconscious, ungrateful personality.
+If we want to know how to live an unaware, emotionally-wrought life of tortuous ups and downs, then we should just wish each other Happy Thanksgiving, and talk about being grateful, and say their platitudes—and then mindlessly go right back to our usual awareness level, where we spend the entire day enacting our normal, unconscious, ungrateful personality.

-No matter where you live, don’t make gratitude a symbolic word, make it a call to action.
-Instead of riding to work thinking about that person you’re mad at, or that thing you feel guilty over, or that thing you regret and or are worried about, and replace those with some easy meditation; what in our lives are we each taking for granted?
-What fruit is laying around our lives bruised and uneaten simply because we never gave it its proper exalted place on the table, in our personal cornucopia?
+No matter where we live, we should be wary of seeing ‘gratitude’ evolve into a symbolic word, when it really is a call to action.
+Instead of riding to work thinking about that person we’re mad at, or that thing we feel guilty over, or that thing we regret and or are worried about—we’re better to replace those with some easy meditation.

 We must prevent ourselves from long bouts of self-centered rumination about ‘our lives’ and we should instead meditate from the perspective of a guest—a witness—to our own lives.
-In doing so, by taking life less personally, it’s easier to comprehend our impact within a greater whole and to see our causal relationships with others.
+In doing so, by taking life less personally, it’s easier to comprehend our place within a greater whole.
 From there it’s easier to appreciate who has brought what into our lives.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.